Surpr1se0/mosaic5G-docs/README.md

 Juju version 2.5.1 (Juju version 2+ recommended)
 ```

-These packages are only required if you are not running the script `install_dependencies` in the tools directory.
+These packages are only required if you are not running the script `install_dependencies` located in the tools directory.

 ### Supported Versions:
 ```bash